 If you can't tolerate probiotic foods such as bio-yoghurt, fermented pickles or sauerkraut, you might want to consider taking a good bacteria supplement.

 The strain you opt for is important.
 If you suffer from constipation-dominant IBS, look for Lactobacillus plantarum on labels.
 Bifidobacterium infantis and Bifidobacterium bifidum work better for people with IBS-D and IBS-M.

-According to NHS Choices, regular exercise can help relieve the symptoms of IBS, so increasing your activity levels is a must if you're doing less than 150 minutes of moderate exercise a week.
+According to NHS Choices, regular exercise can help relieve the symptoms of IBS, so increasing your activity levels is a must if you're doing less than 150 minutes of moderate exercise (30 minutes most days) a week.

-Full-on gym sessions and exhausting long-distance runs are best-avoided.
+Full-on gym sessions and exhausting long-distance runs are best avoided certainly when you’re having a flare up.
 Overdoing it may make your symptoms even worse, so stick to less taxing exercise such as walking, moderate-intensity cycling and swimming.

 Many people find that yoga helps and science backs this up to some extent.
 Studies conducted in 2006 and 2011 found that regular yoga sessions alleviated IBS symptoms in a group of sufferers, so it may be an idea to join a local group or class at the gym.
 Stress is thought to trigger IBS symptoms so anything you can do to relax your mind, as well as your body should help.

 Living with IBS day in day out can be wearing.
 Enter the IBS Network, a unique self-care programme to support people living with IBS.
 Members have access to a telephone helpline manned by specialist nurses, an email response service, quarterly mag with recipe ideas, a ‘Can’t wait’ card for those ‘must go’ moments.
 Visit www.theibsnetwork.org or call 0114 272 3253 to find out more.
 The digestive diseases charity Guts UK is also a mine of information gutscharity.org.uk